 Under Singapore law, we may only allot and issue new ordinary shares with the prior approval of our shareholders in a general meeting.
-At our 2011 annual general meeting of shareholders, our shareholders provided our directors with the general authority to allot and issue any number of new ordinary shares until the earlier of (i) the conclusion of our 2012 annual general meeting, (ii) the expiration of the period within which the next annual general meeting is required to be held (i.e., within 15 months from the conclusion of the last general meeting) or (iii) the subsequent revocation or modification of such general authority by our shareholders acting at a duly noticed and convened meeting.
+At our 2011 AGM, our shareholders provided our directors with the general authority to allot and issue any number of new ordinary shares until the earlier of (i) the conclusion of our 2012 AGM, currently scheduled to be held on April 4, 2012, (ii) the expiration of the period within which the next annual general meeting is required to be held (i.e., within 15 months from the conclusion of the last general meeting) or (iii) the subsequent revocation or modification of such general authority by our shareholders acting at a duly noticed and convened meeting.
+At our 2012 AGM we plan to ask our shareholders to provide us with similar general authority to allot and issue new ordinary shares until our 2013 AGM, or the date by which it is required by law to be held, unless earlier revoked by our shareholders.
 Subject to the general authority to allot and issue new ordinary shares provided by our shareholders, the provisions of the Singapore Companies Act and our memorandum and articles of association, our board of directors may allot and issue new ordinary shares on terms and conditions as they may think fit to impose.
 Any additional issuances of new ordinary shares by our directors may adversely impact the market price of our ordinary shares.